Skip to Content

 Shaving against the grain might give you a closer shave, but it’ll wear down your blade quicker.
 If you’ve got sensitive skin or razor bumps, adjust your blade angle for a gentler touch.

-Remember, mastering your technique isn’t just about looking good—it’s about making your razor last longer too, which is key to mastering your technique.
+Remember, mastering your technique isn’t just about looking good—it’s about making your razor last longer too, which is key to mastering your technique with proper disposable razor care

 Electric Razor Blade Longevity